Skip to main content

 Equatorial climate

-Areas having an equatorial climate
+Map with the areas having an equatorial climate in Brazil

 Amazon rainforest